tianocore-training/Lab_Material_FW/FW/Documentation/Application_examples/AppExamplesMd/EmulatorPkg.dsc.md

 # UEFI / EDK II Training
 # gEfiMdeModulePkgTokenSpaceGuid.PcdHelloWorldPrintTimes|3
 #   Here is where you would put the HelloWorldPrintString PCD
-#    HINT, Look at the MdeModulePkg.Dec file
+# HINT: look at MdeModulePkg.dec for HelloWorldPrintString

   gEfiMdeModulePkgTokenSpaceGuid.PcdImageProtectionPolicy|0x00000000
   gEfiMdeModulePkgTokenSpaceGuid.PcdResetOnMemoryTypeInformationChange|FALSE
   gEfiMdePkgTokenSpaceGuid.PcdDebugPrintErrorLevel|0x80000040